 How Long Will the Application Take?

-- The online application will be processed within 48 hours of receiving it and the Visa will be confirmed or denied within 5 working days.
+- The online application will be processed within 48 hours of receiving it and the Barbados Welcome Stamp will be confirmed or denied within 5 working days.

 - After the long-term visa is granted you have 12 months to activate it upon arrival.
 From the day it is activated you can stay in Barbados for 12 months.
 You can travel in and out of Barbados during the 12-month period of your visa.

 Do I Have to Pay Income Tax?

-- You will not have to pay income tax in Barbados for the 12 months duration.
+- You will not have to pay income tax in Barbados for the 12-month duration.

 Why Should You Be A Barbados Digital Nomad?

-Barbados is not a large island, in fact, you can drive around it in less than 3 hours.
+Barbados is not a large island you can drive around it in less than 3 hours.
 The capital Bridgetown is not the main destination for digital nomads to live.
 It is the smaller neighbourhoods along the west and south coast that are popular.
 Here you can find gorgeous beaches, good nightlife (where you can sample the local rum), and plenty of accommodation on offer.

-The south coast is a great place to live in to experience it all.
+The South Coast is a great place to live to experience it all.
 It has decent public transport for those without a car.
-The best places are Hastings, Worthing and Oistins.
+The best places on the island are Hastings, Worthing and Oistins.

 Cost of living